Vivekpatil200320/Vivekpatil200320/README.md

+💫 About Me:
-Hi there 👋, I'm Vivek Patil
+Hi there 👋, I’m Vivek Patil
 Full-Stack Web Developer | AI Agent Engineer | Data Science Enthusiast

 🚀 Passionate about building autonomous, self-healing systems and diving deep into data-driven solutions.
-Currently mastering the intersection of Generative AI and Software Infrastructure while pursuing my Master's in Computer Applications (MCA-DS) at MIT ADT University.
+Currently mastering the intersection of Generative AI and Software Infrastructure while pursuing my Master’s in Computer Applications (MCA-DS) at MIT ADT University.

 🌱 Currently Working On: